 Despite its importance in contemporary American politics, presidential scandal is poorly understood within political science.
 Scholars typically interpret scandals as resulting from the disclosure of official misbehavior, but the likelihood and intensity of media scandals is also influenced by the political and news context.
-This article provides a theoretical argument for two independent factors that should increase the president's vulnerability to scandal: low approval among opposition party identifiers and a lack of congestion in the news agenda.
+In this article, I provide a theoretical argument for two independent factors that should increase the president's vulnerability to scandal: low approval among opposition party identifiers and a lack of congestion in the news agenda.
 Using new data and statistical approaches, I find strong support for both claims.
+First, I estimate duration models demonstrating that media scandals are more likely when approval is low among opposition identifiers.
+Using exogenous news events as an instrumental variable to overcome the endogeneity of news congestion, I then show how competing stories can crowd out scandal coverage.
 These results suggest that contextual factors shape the occurrence of political events and how such events are interpreted.